phalcon/documentation/docs/api/phalcon_html.md

 protected function doIsTemplated(): bool;
 ```

 Returns whether this is a templated link.
+True if this link object is
+templated, False otherwise.

 #### `doWithAttribute()` { #htmllinkabstractlink-dowithattribute }